prydt/blog/content/posts/programming-language-opinions.md

 Lua feels like Python done right(tm).
 While the standard library and ecosystem aren't as vibrant or large, the language itself feels very well-designed and small.
 Lua is just an adorable language, easily embeddable which makes it the go to choice of many video games as a scripting language.

 The singular sin of Lua to me is the fact that it is 1-indexed.
 WHAT MONSTER WOULD DO SUCH A THING?
 To take such a beautiful language and introduce a singular syntactic slipup.
+Most programming languages are 0-indexed and [with good reason too](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html).

 Also, I just have to mention [Love2d](https://love2d.org/) which is an amazing little framework to get starting making video games!
 I highly recommend it to everyone.